Flag of Nottinghamshire

 The flag of Nottinghamshire was registered with the Flag Institute in 2011.
 The flag includes a white-fimbriated red St George's Cross on a green background, and a green silhouette of James Woodford's bronze statue of Robin Hood on a white shield located close to Nottingham Castle.
+It is one of the very few flags in the world to feature a fictional character.